bios62/notechws/labs/lab2.md

 A more flexible way could be to have a table with the current selected model - but we will not do that today.

-Let's query the old view - with the new GLM model :
+Let's query the old view - with the new GLM model:

 ```